ethyca/fides/docs/fidesops/docs/guides/policy_webhooks.md

 A Policy Webhook is an HTTPS Callback that you've defined on a Policy to call an external REST API endpoint *before* or *after* a PrivacyRequest executes.

 You can define as many webhooks as you'd like.
 Webhooks can be `one_way`, where we will just ping your API and move on, or `two_way`, where we will wait for a response.
-Any new fields in `derived_identity` returned from a `two_way` webhook will be saved and can be used to locate other user information.
-For example, a webhook might take a known `email` `identity` and use that to find a `phone_number` `derived_identity`.
+Any `derived_identities` returned from a `two_way` webhook will be saved and can be used to locate other user information.
+For example, a webhook might take a known `email` `identity` and use that to find a `phone_number` `derived)identity`.

 Another use case for a Policy Webhook might be to log a user out of your mobile app after you've cleared their data from your system.
 In this case, you'd create a `Policy` and a `ConnectionConfig` to describe the URL to hit